cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 # Mastering KV-Cache-Aware Routing with llm-d

+*By Christopher Nuland, Technical Marketing Manager for Red Hat AI*

 ## Introduction

 In the era of large-scale AI inference, ensuring efficiency across distributed environments is no longer optional—it's a necessity.
 As workloads grow, so does the need for smarter scheduling and memory reuse strategies.
 Enter **llm-d**, a Kubernetes-native framework for scalable, intelligent LLM inference.
 One of its most powerful capabilities is **KV-cache-aware routing**, which reduces latency and improves throughput by directing requests to pods that already hold relevant context in GPU memory.